What if I’m retired but not eligible for Medicare?

 If you have retiree coverage, you have different choices to consider.

 If you retire before age 65 without coverage

 If you retire before you’re 65 and don’t have coverage, you may use the Health Insurance Marketplace to buy a plan that meets your needs.
-Depending on your income and family size, you may be able to get lower costs on your monthly premiums and out-of-pocket costs.

 Have Medicare?
 Learn more about Medicare and the Marketplace.